faozziyyah/Edulab-student-portal/readme.md

 Users should be able to:

-- Check for the meaning of words.
-- Add a new word with it's meaning to the dictionary.
+- Add a new student.
-- Update the a and its meaning.
+- View each student's details.
-- Delete a word from the dictionary
+- Delete a student data.
 - View the optimal layout for the site depending on their device's screen size

 ### Screenshot